But even as banking technology has evolved and become more secure, Americans still lose billions of dollars a year to financial fraud.

 Bank account fraud happens when someone uses your bank account – and takes or spends your hard-earned money – without your permission.

 This can happen in several ways.
-Someone could steal your debit card or your debit card information and make transactions to the account.
+Someone could steal your debit card or your debit card information and make unauthorized transactions to the account.
 Someone also could hack into your bank account or a related payment system and transfer money out using Zelle, PayPal or Cash App.